 Trevor Lawson heads up the highly success Melbourne Ratings for Champion Bets.
-Since launching in 2016, Trevor has put together a very tidy 257 unit profit at 14% Profit On Turnover.

 Prior to becoming a part of the team, Trevor was already working with a small select group of punters, and fortunately that success has translated into a great few years with Champion Bets.